bennyhuo/Apt-Utils/README.md

 ### Parameterized Type

-I have overload the operator `get`, so that a parameterized type may be like:
+I have overloaded the operator `get`, so that a parameterized type may be like:

 ```kotlin
 val ARRAY_LIST = ClassType("java.util.ArrayList") // ArrayList